 World Cup 2026: Hugo Broos Explains Why Bafana Bafana Drew Against the Czech Republic

-Bafana Bafana coach Hugo Broos expressed pride in his players after they battled to a 1-1 draw against Czechia at Mercedes-Benz Stadium on Thursday.
+Bafana Bafana coach Hugo Broos shared his thoughts after they battled to a 1-1 draw against the Czech Republic at Mercedes-Benz Stadium on Thursday, June 18, 2026.

 South Africa found themselves behind early after conceding in the sixth minute, but they responded strongly and were rewarded when Teboho Mokoena converted a late penalty to rescue a point.
 The result leaves Bafana's hopes of reaching the knockout rounds firmly intact.

-Speaking after the match, Broos praised his team's character and response following their previous outing against Mexico.
+Speaking after the match, Broos praised his team's character and response following their previous outing against Mexico, and pointed out the mistake they made earlier in the game that cost them the win despite their good performance.

 "I am extremely proud of the players," Broos said, according to SABC Sport.